astronomer/docs/astro/user-permissions.md

 :::caution

-If a user has Workspace admin role, irrespective of the Deployment role, they can perofrm admin level actions on the Airflow deployment.
+When a user is a Workspace admin, they assume Deployment Admin permissions on the Airflow deployment.

 :::